Getting started with images for online

 Email firstname.lastname@example.org Please include the URL of the page you want to put the image on (this helps us know what size to resize the image).

 - You can use an image editor.
-We recommend Photoshop Elements (any version is fine.
-Contact firstname.lastname@example.org for the cost of a license and getting it installed)
+We recommend Photoshop Elements (any version is fine).
+Check the ICT Recommended Desktop Computer Software page for instructions.

 - Image tools within your computers operating system, or other image editing software your department already has are fine.
 The principles in these instructions apply to other software

 - Mac users can use iphoto.
-Contact email@example.com for support
+Check the ICT Recommended Desktop Computer Software page for instructions.

-- Never use Dreamweaver to resize an image - you can only change the size the image displays at, not the file size
+- Never use Dreamweaver to resize an image - this only changes the size the image displays at, not the file size

 Steps to optimise images yourself